Defining Supervised Learning

 - We get a clear picture of every class defined.

 - The decision boundary can be set as the mathematical formula for classifying future inputs.
-Hence, it is not required to keep training the samples in a memory.
+Hence, it is not required to keep training the samples in memory.

 - We have complete control over choosing the number of classes we want in the training data.